 Less Process Creation

-The CRUD API allows you to issue invited from within your internal system, adapting Pluralsight to existing processes rather than creating new ones.
+The CRUD API allows you to issue invites from within your internal system, adapting Pluralsight to existing processes rather than creating new ones.

 Automatically Remove Users